nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 - A university wants to send a student their certificate of enrollment.
 - An applicant wants to send their curriculum vitae to a company.

-These examples all represent cases where the [File]({% link _docs_integrate/data-model-overview.md %}#file) should be stored by the recipient for further use.
+These examples all represent cases where the [File]({% link _docs_integrate/data-model-overview.md %}#file) ought to be saved by the recipient for further use.
 To this end, we store the File in the form of an [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes).
 In contrast, it is also possible to send a simple File without an Attribute as an `attachment` of a [Message]({% link _docs_integrate/data-model-overview.md %}#message).
 However, in this case the File cannot be further used by the recipient.